 1) Don't shock your system and try to become a vegan health freak over night

 99% of plant-based eaters don't survive on kale smoothies and apple cider vinegar squash.
 Instead, start by choosing one of your favourite meals and substituting out the meat.
 Love a spag bol?
 Make it as usual but with soya mince instead (see recipe here).
 Fancy a chicken korma?
 Just sub out the chicken with cauliflower (see recipe here).
 Eating familiar food should have a less drastic change to your body, and will save you from worrying about fermenting durian kombucha for your breakfast oatmeal super juice.

 2) Find a balance between processed substitutes and whole foods

 Let's talk faux, fakes, substitutes, and meat replacements.
-Pre-Covid, I was often guilty of picking-up a vegan sausage roll when out and about and, don't get me wrong, I still enjoy trying out the latest vegan products to hit the supermarket shelves.
-However, replacing every meal with a branded imitation meat or cheese is going to hit your wallet, and will sometimes lead to disappointment.
+Don't get me wrong, I enjoy trying out the latest vegan products to hit the supermarket shelves but replacing every meal with a branded imitation meat or cheese is going to hit your wallet - and will sometimes lead to disappointment.
 Instead, why not browse some of our recipes?
 We promise they can be even simpler, tastier and not to mention healthier than trying to find a way to sneak a Linda McCartney sausage into every meal or work out how to pronounce 'quorn'.
 Try our refried beans or dahl for super easy, whole food dishes.